 Look through the other settings on the page and click on Save Changes when done.

-The core features of TranslatePress pro are the same as in the free version.
+The core features of the pro versions of TranslatePress are the same as in the free version.
 If you want to learn how to translate your text content, images, menus, page builder content, theme elements, and more, click here ☝️☝️☝️ to scroll to the section where we discussed the basic usage of TranslatePress free.

-💡 Note; SEO Pack Add-on is required for this to work.
+💡 Note: the SEO Pack Add-on is required for this to work.

-Click on the Translate Site button in the top bar of your admin panel.
+Click on the Translate Site button next to the General tab or in the top bar of your admin panel.

-Once you’re inside the translation interface, click into the drop-down menu to see the available translations:
+Once you’re inside the translation interface, click on the drop-down menu to see the available translations:

 The SEO strings are right at the top of the list.
 You can go through them one by one and make sure that all your titles, descriptions, and slugs are optimized for their individual languages.

-Remember to click on Save translation when you’re done with these strings.
+Remember to click on Save when you’re done with these strings.

-⭐ To learn more about multilingual SEO and how to best go about translating your SEO strings, read this in-depth guide of ours.
+⭐ Read our guide to learn more about multilingual SEO and how to best go about translating your SEO strings.

 The languages supported include English (American and British), German, French, Spanish, Portuguese (plus Brazilian), Italian, Dutch, Polish, Russian, Japanese, and simplified Chinese.